He Yingqin: Early years

 Former residence of He Yingqin in Nanjing.

 A native of Guizhou, He was healthy and bookish in his childhood.
 In 1907, he was enrolled in the Guiyang Military Elementary School, and transferred to the more famous Wuchang Third Army Middle School in the following year.
-In the same year, He was chosen by the Defense Department of Qing Dynasty to study in Japan in the 11th class of Tokyo Shimbu Gakko; a military preparatory academy.
+In the same year, He was chosen to study in Japan in the 11th class of Tokyo Shimbu Gakko, a military preparatory academy.

 When studying in Japan, he became acquainted with fellow student Chiang Kai-shek.
 He learned military skills and was influenced by the anti-Qing Dynasty theories of the Tongmenghui, which he soon joined.
 In 1911 after the outbreak of Wuchang Uprising, He came back to China with other members of Tongmenghui to work for Chen Qimei, who was governor of Shanghai, and also known as Chiang's mentor.
 When the war waged by the Tongmenghui against Yuan Shikai failed, he was forced to take refuge in Japan.
 After, he continued his military training at the Imperial Japanese Army Academy.
 His classmate at the time included Zhu Shaoliang.

 After his graduation in 1916, Liu Xianshi, the governor of Guizhou, planned to set up a military academy in Guizhou to train troops for himself.
 Liu asked his son, who also had studied in Japan, to enroll some talented individuals for this job.
 With the recommendation of Liu's son and Wang Wenhua, the commander of the Guizhou Army, He Yingqin was appointed as colonel of 4th Regiment of Guizhou Army.

 He won Wang's trust quickly and later, even married Wang's sister.
 In the power struggle between Liu and Wang, He supported Wang, consequently Liu lost power in 1920.
 As a reward, He was appointed as president of academy, head of police, and brigadier of the 5th Brigade of Guizhou Army.
 When Wang was assassinated by his rivals in 1921, the troops of Wang fell into chaos and civil strife.
 He was expelled from Guizhou by other generals and went to Yunnan to work for a local warlord.